zzau13/unblock/README.md

 With `mt` feature the default number of threads (set to number of cpus) can be altered by setting `BLOCK_THREADS` environment variable with value.

+`kanal` and `async-oneshot` features are based in possible unsafe or deadlock implementations.
+Use under your responsibility.

 ## License

 Licensed under either of